np-devops-team1/DevOps_Main/README.md

 | ci          | Continuous Integrations  | Changes to our CI configuration files and scripts                                              | ⚙️    |
 | chore       | Chores                   | Changes to the build or auxiliary tools and libraries such as documentation generation         | ♻️    |

+## Flake8 Linting Guide

+- files that contain this line are skipped:
+  `# flake8: noqa`

+- lines that contain a `# noqa` comment at the end will not issue warnings.

+- use `flake8` to invoke flake8 for all working files in directory, or `flake8 <filename>.py` for a specific file

+- flake8 linting configuration can be changed in the `.flake8` file, but changing it is not advisable

 ## Setting Up Project

 ### Create Virtual Environment